Gradient-free online learning of subgrid-scale dynamics with neural emulators: Application: quasi-geostrophic dynamics

-where $B$ corresponds to either the batch size during offline learning or the number of temporal iterations during online learning and $D$ is the number of grid points $d$ in the domain.
+where $\bar{\omega}_\mathcal{E}(t)$ is the vorticity predicted by the emulator at time $t$.
+Both the small (\textit{sm}) and large (\textit{lg}) emulators are trained from 500 epochs using the AdamW optimizer with learning rate $\eta = 10^{-4}$.
+For the SGS models, we penalizes the kinetic energy for the state loss and the SGS term for the subgrid loss, i.e.,

+where the velocities can be easily recovered from the vorticity states through the streamfunction \eqref{eq:qg-inc}, $\mathbf{u} = (\partial_y \nabla^{-2} \omega, -\partial_x \nabla^{-2} \omega)$.
+The SGS models are also trained for 500 epochs using the AdamW optimizer, with learning rate $\eta = 10^{-4}$ for the state loss and $\eta = 10^{-3}$ for the subgrid loss.
+For additional convergence, we use a cosine decay schedule with $\alpha = 0.01$ \cite{loshchilov2017sgdr}.
 While using the MSE led to satisfying results here, we note that with the online approach, time-averaged quantities such as spectra, transfers or distributions could be used to improve performance of the neural emulator and/or SGS model further, depending on the target application.